FrameworkDesign/pinpoint-image/README.md

 # Pinpoint Image

 > Pinpoint image is a Statamic addon that does something pretty neat.
 Oh yes, thats right, we need to explain that bit.
-> Right then, It allows you to create your own pinpoint image!
+> Right then, It allows you to create your own pinpoint image fieldtype!
 >
-> hmmmm, that still doesnt explain it, does it?
+> hmmmm, that still does not explain it, does it?
 >
-> Perhaps an image, people like pictures:
+> Perhaps an image, people like pictures, here is how the fieldtype looks in your cp admin:

 ![Alt text](assets/pinpoint-img-cp.png "Optional title")